dtortosa/genetics_trainability_australia/to_do_combat_genes.md

     - sample 1194, the value for week 8 beep includes a letter: 11.1O.
 I guess I can safely change that "o" letter by zero.
     - I guess that the sheet "DNA with only wk1" includes genotyped samples with only data for the first week, not week 8.
 So I should only use the sheet "All DNA samples" and discard the 42 samples at the bottomn with NA for all columns except the AGRF code.
     - some rows are coloured, there is something special about these samples it could be relevant for the analysis?
     - there is data about ancestry?
-I am, black, whites...
+I am, african, european...
 I will do analyses to detect genetic outliers but it would be good if we have this data.

 - Things to check when QC: